Lancaster Mennonite Conference: Affiliations

 In 1971, after repeated invitations, the Lancaster Mennonite Conference joined the Mennonite Church (MC), sometimes known as the "Old" Mennonite Church.
 The conference reorganized to more closely follow the structure of the Mennonite Church in 1977.

 After five years of provisional membership, Lancaster Mennonite Conference joined Mennonite Church USA (MC USA) as a full member in 2006.
 MC USA was a merger of the (Old) Mennonite Church and the General Conference Mennonite Church, which occurred in 2001.

 On November 19, 2015, citing a "cultural and theological divide" over MC USA's increasing support for same-sex marriage and LGBTQ relationships, a proposal by the Board of Bishops to leave MC USA was ratified by 82.3% of those voting.
 The withdrawal was effective immediately and to be finalized by congregations on or before the end of 2017, but allowed individual congregations an option of continued participation with MC USA, if so desired.
 At the time, the conference had 13,838 members in 163 congregations.
 Most congregations opted to exit the Mennonite Church USA, leaving only 1,091 members from Lancaster Mennonite Conference remaining with the MC USA.

+In 2018, the LMC was accepted as a full member of the Mennonite World Conference.
+The LMC is also associated with the Eastern Mennonite Missions.

 Ordination of women

-Lancaster Mennonite Conference leaves it to the member congregations whether or not to ordain women, but reserves oversight roles and bishoprics to men.
+While some congregations continue to reserve leadership roles for men, LMC network ordains women for ministry and includes women in top leadership roles.